 As shown in Table 1, all the indicators were strongly agreed by the respondents; an indication that they perceived themselves as highly professional in terms of content and relevance.
-At most was the content of PD which helped them rethink how they make learning accessible to diverse learners (x=3.69).
-Discussion of the PD inclusive-related concepts should be given focus for them to feel it more meaningful and easier to understand (x=3.57).
+At most was the content of PD, which helped them rethink how they make learning accessible to diverse learners (M =3.69).
+Discussion of the PD inclusive-related concepts should be given focus for them to feel it is more meaningful and easier to understand (M =3.57).
 The overall computed mean value of 3.63 showed that they perceived the content and relevance of their professional development activities as highly professional.

 Findings indicate that teacher-respondents were provided with inclusive education-related seminars, trainings, workshops, and other professional development activities which were realistic, meaningful, education goal-oriented, applicable, and useful to their current teaching and learning environment.
-Meaning, they were exposed to activities which could help them teach effectively in an inclusive classroom setting.
+Meaning, they were exposed to activities that could help them teach effectively in an inclusive classroom setting.
 It was good because Saulon & Espiritu (2025) proved that context-specific professional development can address weaknesses in relation to curriculum adaptations and classroom management and strengthen readiness and instructional practice.
 It is even better if its contents are properly and explicitly delivered in a way that teachers can easily understand, adapt, and practice them in teaching.

+3.1.2 Delivery and Support of Inclusive Education

 Table 2.
-Professional Development of Inclusive Education Teachers at Muntinlupa National High School – Senior High School as to Delivery and Support
+Indicators and means of Delivery and Support of Inclusive Education